crime

 While official police datasets are transparent and valuable, they are published only at the arrondissement level.
 This aggregation makes it difficult to understand how crime varies within smaller neighbourhood units or how exposure changes from one part of an arrondissement to another.
 This project addresses those limitations by applying a uniform analytical model focused on comparability and spatial distribution.

-Why Existing Police Maps Are Not Enough
+Why Existing Police Data Views Are Not Enough

 Although modern open data is limited to arrondissement‑level reporting, the Préfecture de Police historically maintained — and still maintains internally — far more detailed neighbourhood‑scale records.
 On rare occasions, up to 2010, the Ministry of the Interior published crime information for all 121 conseils de quartier.
 These archival releases illustrate the level of spatial detail that exists internally, even though current public datasets are aggregated.